-- Have ever been or currently are a member of the Jags Athletic Club.
+- Have ever been or currently are a member of the Jaguar Athletic Club.

-- Have ever made financial contributions to the athletics department, specific team, or Jags Athletic Club.
+- Have ever made financial contributions to the athletics department, a specific team, or Jaguar Athletic Club.

-- Have contacted, in any manner, students in grades 9-12 regarding IUPUI athletic programs.
+- Have contacted, in any manner, students in grades 9-12 (or 7-12 in men's basketball) regarding IUPUI athletic programs.

-- Be assisting or to have assisted in providing permissible benefits to enrolled student-athletes or their families.
+- Have assisted in providing permissible benefits to enrolled student-athletes or their families.